 - Jarvis Landry $6600

-Each week DraftKings will update the players salaries depending on their projected performances for the upcoming week.
+Each week the salaries are updated the players salaries depending on their projected performances for the upcoming week.

 - Rushing yards = 0.1 points

 - 100+ yard rushing game = 3 points